 Southwestern Germany is probably one of the lesser-known parts of this historic country.
-Many travelers are visiting Nuremberg or Munich, even Stuttgart, but how many enter the Black Forest?
+Many travelers visit Nuremberg, Munich, and even Stuttgart, but how many enter the Black Forest?

 In this article, we share with you our 15-day road trip itinerary in Germany.